 Aurizon Network has proposed an estimate for annualised debt-issuing costs of 0.125% per annum.
-Aurizon Network has noted that the proposed estimate is consistent with the QCA's past practice and has not been contentious in the past.
-As a result, Aurizon Network has not sought to change its estimate for this allowance in its proposed cost of capital.
+Aurizon Network has noted that the proposed estimate is consistent with the QCA's past practice and, as a result, it has not sought to change its estimate for this allowance.